RyanKadri/rk0.xyz/packages/site/src/lessons/lesson6/lab/lab-writeup.md

 When they launch the page, they should see a Tic Tac Toe board and a message asking them to make a move by clicking on a square on the board.
 When they click on a square, your page should fill in the square with a marker showing that they clicked.
-It should then make an API call to -- Insert API --.
+It should then make an API call to the Tic Tac Toe AI described below.
 The API will act as a computer player and will give the browser the coordinates of the square that the computer player wants to select.

 After each move, your code should check if the game has ended (with a win or a tie).
 If the